Here’s What to Do If Your Child Was the Victim of Sexual Abuse at Daycare

 When parents drop their little ones off at daycare, they trust the people employed by the facility will care for them and protect them from harm.
-Unfortunately, not all daycare and childcare workers are equally committed to the care and safety of their young charges.
+Unfortunately, not all daycare and childcare workers are equally committed to the care and safety of the children.
+Sadly, it’s not uncommon for children to suffer horrific sexual abuse at daycare.

 If you recently discovered your child was abused at daycare, you may be hoping prosecutors will throw the book at the perpetrators, resulting in jail time or other serious penalties.
-However, it's important to note that you aren't limited to seeking justice in criminal court.
-Holding an abusive childcare worker or negligent daycare responsible in civil court can offer something the criminal court system can't: compensation for your child's injuries and suffering.
+But you aren’t limited to seeking justice in criminal court.
+Holding an abusive childcare worker or irresponsible daycare responsible in civil court can offer something the criminal court system can’t: compensation for your child’s injuries and suffering.

-If you're considering taking legal action for daycare abuse, here's what you need to know.
+If you’re considering taking legal action for abuse or sexual abuse at daycare, here’s what you need to know.

 Signs of Abuse in Young Children

-Child abuse reported at daycare facilities often includes physical abuse, sexual abuse, emotional abuse, and neglect.
+Child sexual abuse at daycare facilities often includes physical abuse, sexual abuse, emotional abuse, and neglect.
 Experiencing this trauma at such a young age can have devastating long-term consequences.

 - Sudden changes in behavior, such as extreme mood swings, becoming withdrawn, or expressing feelings of shame.